runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 In particular, the first condition is part of the contract invariant.

 However, the last condition should be satisfied by the client when he calls `execTransaction`, since the current contract omits the well-formedness check of the signature encoding.

+Non-interfering external contract call:
+- The external contract call does not change the current (i.e., the proxy) storage.

+The non-interfering external contract call assumption is an under-approximation of all possible behaviors, and thus may lead to missing some behaviors, but it enables the modular reasoning of the function.

+NOTE:
+A conservative abstraction (i.e., an over-approximation) is possible by assuming that the external contract call may update all deployed accounts (i.e., their balance, storage, nonce, and even code!) and create some new accounts, but never delete an existing account (since the SELFDESTRUCT opcode effect is applied only after the current transaction finishes).
+However, such an abstraction is too crude and does not necessarily lead to a better reasoning either.